Using the Monthly Pages

 By picking a monthly theme you are placing a word, idea or aspiration as a lens through which you will engage your month.
 The theme should be something you’d like to see grow in your life.
 By habitually reflecting and introducing your theme to your daily experience you will find the theme envelope the events, actions and relationships in your life.

 There is no “wrong way” to fill in your pages.
-That said, here are some step-by-step instructions for filling in your monthly, weekly, and daily pages.
+That said, here are some step-by-step instructions for filling in your monthly pages as well as some examples of what you're filled in monthly pages may look like.

 We recommend having your Monk Manual in hand as you follow along the steps.